MartiEva1/AES_implementation/README.md

 To execute my implementation of AES: python aes.py
 	From the terminal you can choose:
-		-To encrypt a file or a string
+		- To encrypt a file or a string
-		-The lenght of the key (128/192/256)
+		- The lenght of the key (128/192/256)
-		-The mode of operation (ECB/CBC/CFB/OFB/CTR)
+		- The mode of operation (ECB/CBC/CFB/OFB/CTR)
-		-To see the output on the terminal, to print it on i file or not to see it [NOTE: The program seems stuck if tested with the 10MB file, but it's just really slow]
+		- To see the output on the terminal, to print it on i file or not to see it [NOTE: The program seems stuck if tested with the 10MB file, but it's just really slow]

 To execute the real world implementation of AES: python real_world_aes.py: